Flat Pack Furniture Assembly Guide

 There are multiple types of flat pack furniture, each type uses different materials.
 However, because it is used to be cheaper and easier to set up sometimes some furniture holds cheaper materials that they are made of.

 For example, chipboard, which is usually made for countertops, is typically less expensive, but it is also fairly stable.
 Its main drawback is that it is more vulnerable to water damage.
-Solid wood can crack over time or due to environmental circumstances, but this does not happen with chipboard as it is less expensive.
+Solid wood can crack over time due to environmental circumstances.

 Another material used is MDF, which is made from softwood and hardwood scraps mixed with wax and glued together to make a panel that is stronger than chipboard.
 Unlike solid wood, it is simple to mould and work with.